-> Exibition Black Disguises will be held, as a second large-scale exhibition within EU project RISK CHANGE, from December (date yet to be fixed) until February 22nd, 2017 in the Museum of Modern and Contemporary Art.
+Exibition Black Disguises will be held, as a second large-scale exhibition within EU project RISK CHANGE, from December 14th, 2017 until February 22nd, 2018 in the Museum of Modern and Contemporary Art.

-> RISK CHANGE project team and Museum of Modern and Contemporary Art would like to thank to all candidates that applied for the Open Call.
+RISK CHANGE project team and Museum of Modern and Contemporary Art would like to thank to all candidates that applied for the Open Call.

 The artistic-research project and the exhibition Black Disguises thematises economic migrations as a collective phenomenon, dealing with their causes, incentives, consequences and relationships between migrants and inhabitants on the level of everyday life.
 The emphasis is on the population as the main object of biopolitics that is constantly under suspicion, surveillance, supervision, which express the migratory processes as the appearance of a state of exception.
 Led by the ideas of a state of exception, the project focuses upon the theme of excess as the suspension of the legal state and the rule of law.
 Excess is defined in a broad glossary: by the overstepping of authority, the crossing of a regular border, the violation of a measure or legislation.
 In doing so, the differences between repression and freedom, militancy and peacefulness, correctness, and corruption and blackmail, become hazy, and the state of exception of everyday practice.
 With a foothold in social philosophy as well as everyday experience, Black Disguisescombine migratory, working and economic issues, focussing on the field of migration as a place of constantly emerging excess.